 Goldhaber, D.E. and Goldhaber, J. (2000) Education for all young children. in C. Brock and R. Griffin (Eds.)
 International Perspectives on Special Educational Needs.
 London, UK: John Catt Educational Ltd.

-Goldhaber, J. & Smith, D. (in press).
+Goldhaber, J. & Smith, D. (2004).
 Documentation: A work in progress. in V. Fu (ed.)
 Teaching and Learning: Collaborative Exploration of the Reggio Emilia Approach.
 Englewood Cliffs, NJ: Prentice-Hall

 Goldhaber, J., and Smith, D. (1993).
 Infants and Toddlers at Play: Looking for Meaning.
 Day Care and Early Education, 20, 3, 9-12.